apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine war: Slovakia's Robert Fico eyes comeback in Saturday's election**
+**Damian Lillard posts long goodbye to Portland as he eyes championship with Giannis Antetokounmpo, Bucks**

-You can read more about it [here](https://www.bbc.com/news/world-europe-66938694).
+You can read more about it [here](https://sports.yahoo.com/damian-lillard-posts-long-goodbye-to-portland-as-he-eyes-championship-with-giannis-antetokounmpo-bucks-012308487.html).

 ## Requirements
 - Python 3.8